CircuitMaker

-CircuitMaker is electronic design automation software for printed circuit board designs targeted at the hobby, hacker, and maker community.
+CircuitMaker is electronic design automation software for printed circuit board designs, for the hobby, hacker, and maker community.
 CircuitMaker is available as freeware, and the hardware designed with it may be used for commercial and non-commercial purposes without limitations.
 It is currently available publicly as version 2.0 by Altium Limited, with the first non-beta release on January 17, 2016.

 History

 MicroCode CircuitMaker

 CircuitMaker, TraxMaker and SimCode were originally developed by the Orem-based MicroCode Engineering, Inc. since 1988.
 CircuitMaker 5 for Windows 3.1, 9x and NT became available in 1997, CircuitMaker 6, CircuitMaker PRO, TraxMaker 3 and TraxMaker PRO in 1998.

 Protel CircuitMaker

-Electronic design automation software (EDA) developer Protel marketed CircuitMaker 2000 as a schematic capture tool, together with TraxMaker as its PCB layout counterpart, as a powerful yet affordable solution for circuit board needs.
+Electronic design automation software (https) developer Protel marketed CircuitMaker 2000 as a schematic capture tool, together with TraxMaker as its PCB layout counterpart, as a powerful yet affordable solution for circuit board needs.
 Its ease of use and comparatively low cost quickly gained it popularity among students, and the software suite was commonly used to teach circuit board design to engineering students in universities.
 The wide availability of plug-ins and component libraries have accelerated adoption, and quickly amassed a worldwide community.
 When Protel was renamed Altium Limited in the early 2000s, engineering efforts were redirected towards the development of DXP 2004, and CircuitMaker 2000 was eventually discontinued.
 Due to its new status as abandonware, CircuitMaker 2000 remained popular among hobby users and students.
 This popularity has been observed by Altium, and the most successful features of CircuitMaker 2000 have since been integrated in DXP 2004 and later were incorporated into Altium Designer.